JewelShahi/JewelShahi/README.md

   <img src="https://64.media.tumblr.com/2d0af9c90d1b1107313cc20bda01548a/tumblr_outwxnanpp1u79o2lo1_1280.gifv" alt="pixlcoding" width="100%" />
 </div>

-<h1 align="center">Jewel Shahi</h1>
+<h1 align="center">👋 Hey there!
+I'm Jewel Shahi</h1>

-👋 Hey there!
-I'm Jewel Shahi, a highly skilled software developer with expertise in various programming languages and technologies.
+👋 Hello!
+I'm a highly skilled software developer with expertise in various programming languages and technologies.
 With 4 years of experience in Java, I excel at building robust and scalable applications. 🌟 I also have 1-2 years of experience with JavaFX and JavaSwing, which are widely used for desktop app development.

 Additionally, I have spent 4 years mastering C++, a powerful language for system-level programming and performance optimization. 💪 Moreover, I have 1 year of experience in C#, which allows me to create versatile applications using Microsoft's .NET framework and work with a game engine - Unity.
 I also have 1 year of experience in JavaSpringBoot, which is used for creating backends for websites.